CasaleMechaWeka/Battlecruisers/ENDLESS_MODE_LEARNINGS_REPORT.md

 ---

+## Introduction to BattleCruisers

+BattleCruisers is a real-time strategy (RTS) game developed in Unity where players construct and manage a battlecruiser, equipping it with various buildings and units (ships and aircraft) to engage in tactical combat against an enemy cruiser.
+The core gameplay revolves around resource management (drones for building), strategic placement of offensive and defensive structures, and deploying units to attack the opponent.
+Each cruiser has a set number of slots where buildings can be placed, and a "shipblocker" that defines the forward boundary for player units.

+---

 ## Executive Summary

 This report documents the complete process of implementing a new "Endless Mode" game mode for BattleCruisers, including all mistakes, misconceptions, and successful discoveries.
 While the final implementation had visual issues (buildings spawned at original cruiser position while cruiser moved), the learning process revealed critical insights into the game's architecture that will be invaluable for future game mode development.